Excursion probability of Gaussian random fields on sphere: Non-smooth Gaussian fields on sphere

-Therefore, as $u\to \infty$,
+Therefore, as $u\to\infty$,

-\begin{remark} \ Comparing the excursion probabilities in (\ref{Eq:X4}) for the standardized SFBM $X$ and in Theorem \ref{Thm:Pickands approximation sphere} for the isotropic Gaussian field $W^\beta$, which is defined in Estrade and Istas (2010), we see that the constant in (\ref{Eq:X4}) is more complicated. \end{remark}
+\begin{remark} Comparing the excursion probabilities in (\ref{EqX4}) for the standardized SFBM $X$ and in Theorem \ref{ThmPickandsapproximationsphere} for the isotropic Gaussian field $W^\beta$, which is defined in Estrade and Istas \cite{EsIstas10}, we see that the constant in (\ref{EqX4}) is more complicated. \end{remark}

-\section{Smooth Isotropic Gaussian Fields on Sphere}
+\section{Smooth isotropic Gaussian fields on sphere}

-In this section we study the excursion probability of smooth isotropic Gaussian fields on sphere.
-Related to the results in this section, we mention that Cheng and Schwartzman (2014) have determined the height distribution and overshoot distribution of local maxima of smooth isotropic Gaussian random fields on sphere.
+In this section, we study the excursion probability of smooth isotropic Gaussian fields on sphere.
+Related to the results in this section, we mention that \cite{ChengS13} have determined the height distribution and overshoot distribution of local maxima of smooth isotropic Gaussian random fields on sphere.